Watch the Behavioral Science Video

 When dealing with multiple options, it has been observed that a choice will be made toward the best compromise from the selections available.
 For example, coffee shop A offers three cup sizes: small, medium, and large, and shop B offers the same.
 However, if a customer were to examine each cup closely, they would see that the medium cup for shop A is actually the same size as the small cup in shop B.

-Despite this, most people will still pick the medium cup, basing their decision not on the physical size presented to them, but on the prior knowledge that, for their last order, small was too small and large was too large.
+Despite this, most people at either shop will still pick the medium cup, basing their decision not on the physical size presented to them, but on the prior knowledge that, for their last order, small was too small and large was too large.

 2. The Default Effect